Hiker rescues pup from abandoned coal pit after frigid weeklong search in Pennsylvania

-POTTSVILLE, Pa. — (AP) — A Pennsylvania hiker had followed his dog off a mountain trail this week when he glanced toward a deep coal pit below and saw a tail move near a pile of rocks.
+POTTSVILLE, Pa — A Pennsylvania hiker had followed his dog off a mountain trail this week when he glanced toward a deep coal pit below and saw a tail move near a pile of rocks.

 “A tear came to my eye,” said Leiby, 33, who lives a few blocks from the dog’s home.
 “I started calling his name.
 He slowly got up and started walking toward us.”